VictorGranado/GeoTracker-v1.0/README.md

 ### Distance to Target

-For accurate GPS distance calculations, GeoScope can use the Haversine formula.
+For accurate GPS distance calculations, GeoTracker can use the Haversine formula.

 ```cpp
 double distanceMeters(double lat1, double lon1, double lat2, double lon2) {